Multimodal Molecular Pretraining via Modality Blending: Introduction

 \section{Introduction}

-Self-supervised learning has been successfully applied to molecular representation learning~\cite{smilesbert,xia2023mole,chemberta,motif}, where meaningful representations are extracted from a large amount of unlabeled molecules and can be finetuned to support diverse downstream molecular tasks.
-Early works design learning objectives based on a single modality (2D topological graphs, or 3D spatial structures).
-There are two main schools of 2D methods: generative approach~\cite{hu2020strategies,rong2020self}, which masks and reconstructs substructures of 2D graphs; and contrastive method~\cite{sun2020infograph,you2020graphcl,wang2022molclr,graphcl2,molcl}, which learns invariant molecular graph representations.
-Recent 3D methods use proxy tasks of recovering corrupted 3D information (e.g., coordinates~\cite{zaidi2022pre,liu2022molecular,zhou2023uni,jiao2022energy}, atom types~\cite{zhou2023uni}, bond lengths and angles~\cite{fang2022geometry}) to learn pretrained models, which have achieved remarkable performance on molecular property prediction tasks.
-Effective as they are on current benchmarks, calculating molecules' 3D geometry at scale required by real-world applications~\cite{gorgulla2020open} is computationally intractable~\cite{stark20223d,axelrod2022geom}.
+Self-supervised learning has been successfully applied to molecular representation learning~\citep{xia2023mole,chemberta}, where meaningful representations are extracted from a large amount of unlabeled molecules.
+The learned representation can then be finetuned to support diverse downstream molecular tasks.
+Early works design learning objectives based on a single modality (2D topological graphs~\citep{hu2020strategies,rong2020self,you2020graphcl}, or 3D spatial structures~\citep{zaidi2022pre,liu2022molecular,zhou2023uni}).
+Recently, multimodal molecular pretraining that exploits both 2D and 3D modalities in a single framework~\citep{liu2022pre,stark20223d,liu2023molsde,luo2022one,zhu2022unified} has emerged as an alternative solution.

-Multimodal molecular representation learning~\cite{liu2022pre,stark20223d,liu2023molsde,luo2022one,zhu2022unified}, which exploits both 2D and 3D modalities in a single framework, has also emerged as an effective solution, by marrying the capability of processing 2D graphs with utilizing critical 3D information in an efficient manner.
-Most existing methods use contrastive learning on two separate modality-specific (2D or 3D) models~\cite{liu2022pre,stark20223d,liu2023molsde}, which attracts representations of 2D graphs with their corresponding 3D conformations of the same molecule, and repulse those from different molecules.
-Another avenue is generative method that takes 2D graphs as input to predict 3D information and vice versa~\cite{liu2022pre,zhu2022unified,liu2023molsde}.
+Multimodal pretraining aims to align representations from different modalities.
+Most existing methods naturally adopt two models (Figure~\ref{fig:intro}(a)) to encode 2D and 3D information separately~\citep{liu2022pre,stark20223d,liu2023molsde}.
+Contrastive learning is typically employed to \textit{attract} representations of 2D graphs with their corresponding 3D conformations of the same molecule, and \textit{repulse} those from different molecules.
+Another school of study is generative methods that bridge 2D and 3D modalities via mutual prediction (Figure~\ref{fig:intro}(a-b)), such as taking 2D graphs as input to predict 3D information, and vice versa~\citep{liu2022pre,zhu2022unified,liu2023molsde}.